Rumpelstiltskin

 The king was astonished by the result but wanted more gold.
 He locked the girl in a larger room with even more straw and issued the same ultimatum.
 The little man appeared again, and this time, the girl gave him her ring in exchange for his help.
 Once again, the little man spun the straw into gold, and the king was amazed.

 Still not satisfied, the king locked the girl in an even larger room filled with straw, promising to marry her if she could spin it all into gold once more.
 The little man returned, but the girl had nothing left to give him.
-Instead, he made her promise to give him her first-born
+Instead, he made her promise to give him her first-born.

 The Moral of Rumpelstiltskin